Rafostar/castnow-gui/README.md

 `sudo chmod +x ~/.local/bin/castnow-gui`

-Or manually download cast-now file from root of this repo and set it as executable.
+Or manually download castnow-gui file from root of this repo and set it as executable.

 ### To do:
 - [X] Play file from specified path